A Non-Commercial Guide to Canmore (updated Feb 24, 2008)

 Thursday late-night at Zona's is really good value, good DJ, usually a strong local scene where you can see Canmore's rock and ice stars make complete asses out of themselves regularly.
 One of my favorite events, but I won't eat the food at Zonas despite what everyone else seems to think--I love the place and people, but I'm sorry, I have never had a great meal there even though the prices and menu might suggest otherwise.
 Go Thursday and spend whacks of money on alcohol, tip the DJ, try not to make the newspaper.
 Sort of refined techno hippie meets yuppie.

-The Canmore Hotel usually has the best bands in Canmore--I'll brave the smoke and occasional aggro youth (the crowd reflects Canmore's mix of yuppification and whatever the opposite of yuppie is) for the bands, the music is often worth it.
+The Canmore Hotel usually has the best bands in Canmore--now it's smoke free, which is a great thing!
+There is still the occasional aggro youth (the crowd reflects Canmore's mix of yuppification and whatever the opposite of yuppie is) but the bands make it worth it.
 Let's just say the "Ho" has cleaned up its image as the town's primary source of police reports but still has a way to go before it's a family-style institution.
 You'll probably end up putting the final touches on a solid night of it here.

 The Drake is always popular and sometimes has good food, plus they have a smoke-free room for those of us who like our smoke direct instead of second hand.